 Background, Format and Funding

 The conference is funded by the Turkish-German exchange project for the integration of Syrian refugees into host communities, commissioned by Germany’s Federal Ministry for Economic Cooperation and Development, and implemented by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
-It will precede the Turkish-German Conference on Municipal Cooperation 2021 on 29-30 November.
+It will precede the Turkish-German Conference on Municipal Cooperation.

 The conference will be a one-day event facilitating an interactive environment by offering a mix of plenaries debates, thematic panels and a side-event.

 It is in principle a Turkish-German conference though with some international contributions; thus, all panels and break-out sessions will involve Turkish and German scholars.
 Conference languages will be Turkish, English and German and interpretation will be provided on-site.